The dual lens of intelligent surveillance solutions: How analytics can improve security and enhance operational efficiency

 One way stadiums are handling these challenges is by using intelligent video solutions to bolster security and enhance operations.
 Intelligent video is any solution that automatically analyzes captured video and makes key decisions regarding footage.
 This reduces the amount of information being processed, which makes it more manageable and efficient for operators to evaluate.
 Furthermore, intelligent video can extract data and incorporate it into other applications, such as access control systems or retail management solutions, providing a wealth of information about venue customers.
 The end result is improved situational awareness, identification and operational insight.

 Yet, despite the benefits of smart technology, some stadiums are still relying on outdated surveillance equipment and under developed security procedures.
 This puts venues at a scary disadvantage and risk, and it can negatively affect the total fan experience.

 Stadium security improving but it still has a ways to go

-“Security in the United States is all about bells and whistles,” said Rafi Sela, a former official with the Israel Defense Forces, according to USA Today.
+“Security in the United States is all about bells and whistles,” said Rafi Sela, a former official with the Israel Defense Forces, reported USA Today.
 “You see the guards standing at stadiums and bus stations.
 It’s not even considered deterrence anymore.”

-As proof to Sela’s claim, we need only look at the recent security challenges U.S. Bank Stadium were facing.
-The stadium recently dismissed its security contractor, Chicago-based Monterrey Security, in September for a litany of reasons, reported MPR News.
+As proof to Sela’s claim, we need only consider the recent security challenges U.S. Bank Stadium faced.
+The stadium dismissed its security contractor in September for a litany of reasons, reported MPR News.
 Some included: